TKems/tkems.github.io/_pages/about.md

 title: About
 permalink: /about/
 ---
-My name is Trevor Kems and I am a Junior studying Cyber Security Engineer at Iowa State University.
+My name is Trevor Kems and I am a Junior studying Cyber Security Engineering at Iowa State University.

 ## Contact
 You can reach me by email: trevorkems@gmail.com